The lungs are located in the thoracic cavity, on either side of the heart.

 Paralysis of the diaphragm would prevent it from contracting, making it difficult or impossible to increase thoracic cavity volume and draw air into the lungs.

-• Which of the following are structural features of the trachea?
+What are the structural features of the trachea?

 The trachea has C-shaped cartilaginous rings, is lined with cilia, and connects the larynx to the bronchi.